Suppressions list

 When it comes to spam or unsubscribes, Mailtrap doesn’t display the reason because it’s pretty self-explanatory.

-How to add recipients to the suppression list?
+How to add recipients to the suppression list

-Mailtrap allows you to add recipients manually or upload CSV, here’s how to do it.
+Mailtrap allows you to add recipients manually or upload CSV; here’s how to do it.

 Manual method

-Select “Insert manually” under Add recipients to suppression list, and click on the drop-down menu to choose all or one of your domains.
+Select Insert manually.
+Then, under Add to stream, choose Bulk, Transactional, or Any.
+Under Add to domain, choose all or one of your domains.

 You can add only one email address per line and up to 1000 emails per selected domain.